MLAOPDX/monkeytale/README.md

 ## Design Principles
 - Don't opine.
 Document.
-- Story structure lives within the writing, not in file and folder structure
+- Story lives within the writing, not in file names and folder structures.
-- Only flat files with version control
+- Only flat files and binary media assets (JPG, MP3, etc.) are supported.
-- Simple syntax
+- Simple syntax.
-- No configuration
+- No configuration, or as close to it as possible.

 ## Planned Functionality
-- Compose multiple narratives (re)using story components
+- Compose multiple narratives (re-)using story components
 - Execute from continuous integration server
 - Derive story structure knowledge from story components and their content
 - Provide plugin mount point for generation of documents from story structure extracted by Monkeytale